solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 `[A, B, C, D, E, F, G, H]`, if a node wishes to signal support for all features except `E` and `H`, their `u8` value would be 246, or `11110110`.

-A node's submitted bit mask is then used to add that node's current epoch stake to the Staged Features PDA for each feature for which it has signaled support.
-This is done by using the Get Epoch Stake Syscall.
+The `SignalSupportForStagedFeatures` instruction processor will provide the vote account's address to the `GetEpochStake` syscall to retrieve the stake delegated to that vote account for the epoch.
+Then, using the `1` values provided in the bitmask, the processor will add this stake value to each corresponding feature ID's stake support in the Staged Features PDA.

 Nodes should submit a transaction containing this instruction: